OpenMath/OMSTD/README.md

 * `.travis.yml`, `run`, `support`, `openmath.cls`, and `xsl`, the build system.

 To build it, just run `source ./run` on top-level.
-If you have `trang.jar` and `saxon9he.jar` installed (`support/install-jars` does that for you), this should build the standard for you.
+If you have `trang.jar` and `saxon-he.jar` installed (`support/install-jars` does that for you), this should build the standard for you.

 To make a final draft use `./run final` rather than `./run`  .